pytorch/tutorials/recipes_source/amx.rst

 ``conv_transpose3d``,
 ``linear``

-Note: For quantized linear, whether to leverage AMX depends on which quantization backend to choose.
+Note: For quantized linear, whether to leverage AMX depends on the policy of the quantization backend.
-At present, x86 quantization backend is used by default for quantized linear, using fbgemm, while users can specify onednn backend to turn on AMX for quantized linear.

 Guidelines of leveraging AMX with workloads
 --------------------------------------------------